bhivourdevnath-stack/telegram-bot/README.md

 ```

 **Note:** If `code .` doesn't work, open VS Code manually → **File > Open Folder** → select the `telegram_bot` folder.

+**Note:** If you're new to PowerShell, you can do it directly in VS Code, but I recommend doing it in PowerShell because it's fast, and in the future, if you want to be a programmer, then you have to know those normal PowerShell commands

 ---